 Literature and Illustration for Children and Adolescents

 Elsewhere on this blog is a post about my Children’s Book Collection.
-This post will select books from that collection which are my favorites.
+This post will select several books from that collection which are my favorites.

 I often read adolescent literature in between more difficult-to-read-and-remember books.
 Since I don’t have children at home any more, these books have to come to my attention in other ways.
 Many I have read since childhood and love to read them again.

 The print in most of the adolescent books is larger and the ideas more straightforward.
 But even simple stories can be written to leave you guessing.
 That doesn’t mean that the books are without gravity, for that could not be further from the truth.
 Adolescent books are shorter and so the authors are forced to use their craft to tell the story in a condensed way, while adult books often go on long after the point has been made.

 There are many, many books written for young people which are profound.